Oven Baked Potato Wedges (VIDEO)

 These oven baked potato wedges are easy and delicious every time.
 The cheese melts onto the potato wedges and they are so good!

-Preheat oven to 450˚F. Place potatoes in a bowl of water with about 2 cups of ice cubes.
+Preheat oven to 450˚F. Cut potatoes into wedges by cutting lengthwise in half then slice each half into 3-4 slices depending on potato size.
+Place potatoes in a bowl of water with about 2 cups of ice cubes.
 Let them stand for 30 min then drain weel and thoroughly pat dry with paper towels.

 Place 1/4 tsp salt, 1/4 tsp garlic powder, 1/2 tsp paprika, and 1/4 tsp black pepper into a large zip-lock bag.
 Add potatoes and shake them together.
 Next, add 1/4 cup of olive oil to the bag and toss until potatoes are coated.